-Black Desert Mobile: Best class in 2021
+Black Desert Mobile: Best class in 2022

+Unsure which class is the best in Black Desert Mobile?
+We've got the answers.

-Black Desert Online is one of the biggest MMORPG's (massively multiplayer online role-playing game) in the world, and during 2019's The Game Awards, its mobile version, Black Desert Mobile, finally made its way stateside for fans to check out.
+Black Desert Online is one of the biggest MMORPGs (massively multiplayer online role-playing games) in the world, and during 2019's The Game Awards, its mobile version, Black Desert Mobile, finally made its way stateside for fans to check out.
 Black Desert Mobile aims to give players the true MMORPG experience on their phone, with many of the same characters, a similar look, and a general familiar setting staying true to the Black Desert Online franchise.

 Since its launch, Black Desert Mobile quickly became one of the most popular Android games, but many fans still haven't experienced the game just yet.
 So, in case you're one of those who are new to the series or looking to jump back in after some time away, here's how the classes of Black Desert Mobile stack up.

-Black Desert Mobile has 13 base classes in its global version, while most classes in the game have the ability to transform into either an Ascended or Awakened version of their class, which gives players a total of 34 potential classes available.
+Black Desert Mobile has 13 base classes in its global version, with most classes in the game having the ability to transform into either an Ascended or Awakened version of their class, which gives players a total of 34 potential classes available in one of the best Android games.

 Here's how the classes break down, with each potential version listed next to the base class.
-There may be other classes available in the Korean version of the game only, but we're sticking with every class available to all players for this list.
+There may be other classes available in the Korean version of the game, but we're sticking with every class available to all players for this list.

 |Base Class